ossrs/srs-docs/versioned_docs/version-5.0/doc/ingest.md

 stream(RTMP, RTMPT, RTMPS, RTSP, HTTP, HLS...) and device, encode or passthrough then publish as RTMP to SRS.

-Ingest actually use FFMEPG, or your tool, to encode or remux to suck known data to RTMP to SRS.
+Ingest actually use FFmpeg, or your tool, to encode or remux to suck known data to RTMP to SRS.

 How to deploy ingest, read [Ingest](./sample-ingest.md)